 Grade Reports are not mailed by Lamar University.
-Students and parents may check grades at www.lamar.edu.
+Students may check grades at www.lamar.edu.
 Click on LU Connect located in the black bar near the top of the page.
 You will be re-directed to the LU Portal.
 Click Self-Service Banner.
 Enter your student identification number in the User ID field.
 This is the "L" number provided in your acceptance letter sent from the Lamar Admissions Office.
 Enter your PIN (personal identification number).
-Your initial PIN is your six-digit birth date (MMDDYY).
 The first time you login you are required to reset your PIN to a six-digit number of your choosing.
-Click Student.
-On next menu click Student Records.